Imagine-Bytes/Alfonso/README.md

 - [ ] Create Nuxt Component Boilerplate

 ### ADDONS
-- [ ] Create Config file that helps identify the project structure and stack and keep track of user config
+- [x] Create Config file that helps identify the project structure and stack and keep track of user config
-- [ ] Create a system that helps user create additional boilerplates
+- [ ] Create a system that helps user create custom boilerplates